 YuniKorn always works with a container orchestrator system.
-Currently, a Kubernetes shim yunikorn-k8shim is provided in our repositories, you can leverage it to develop YuniKorn scheduling features and integrate with Kubernetes.
-This document describes resources how to setup dev environment and how to do the development.
+Currently, a Kubernetes shim (yunikorn-k8shim) is provided which provides a drop-in scheduler for the Kubernetes platform.
+This document describes how to setup and use a local development environment.

-Read the environment setup guide first to setup Docker and Kubernetes development environment.
+Read the Dev Environment Setup guide first to setup Docker and Kubernetes development environment.

 Start the integrated build process by pulling the